jpod32/pulsepoint-alerts/README.md

 Requires [OAuth2 setup](https://support.google.com/cloud/answer/6158849) in Google Cloud Console to obtain client credentials.
 Use [OAuth Playground](https://developers.google.com/oauthplayground/) to get a refresh token, using https://mail.google.com as a scope.

+Uses a free [MapQuest API](https://developer.mapquest.com/) key to visually map incident locations in relation to the configured alert region.

 ## Configuration

 Set up the app with the following in `config.json`